 Adopt the correct stance to ride your particular scooter.
 Rest your weak leg on the scooter’s deck with your foot facing forward.
 Then, lean forward and grab the handlebars with both of your hands.

 Now the fun part.
 It’s time to start your scooter and ride.
-Each scooter may feature a differently designed throttle, but starting these throttle mechanisms typically include a similar process.
+Each scooter may feature a differently designed throttle, but starting these throttle mechanisms typically includes a similar process.
 Press down on the throttle button slowly and firmly until the scooter starts.
+If your scooter doesn’t move when you press the throttle, you may need to read about how to fix the electric scooter throttle.
 Then, use the balance to operate the scooter.
 It is also important to learn how to store your e-scooter safely after a ride.
+Now that you know how to start the scooter, you can read this beginner’s guide on how hard it is to ride an electric scooter.

-As a general rule, you should always start a scooter while it is resting upon a flat surface.
+As a general rule, you should always start a scooter while it is resting on a flat surface.

 How long does a scooter’s battery last?